shanjcu/web-framework/docs/jcu/useful-resources.md

 group: jcu
 ---

-Here's some more reading materials and resources that are relevant to the use of the JCU Web Framework.
+Various reading materials and resources that are relevant to the use of the JCU Web Framework and web development in general.
+Suggestions are welcome.

 ## Frameworks and libraries